To view Natural Hazard mapping layers for bushfire, flood and storm tides, or landslides visit the Redlands Coast Disaster Dashboard.

-Fallen powerlines oppose significant dangers to the community, be aware that any object in contact with powerlines could be live.
+Fallen powerlines can cause significant dangers to the community, be aware that any object in contact with powerlines could be live.
 The area is more dangerous in wet conditions as water is an excellent conductor.

-There is no domestic reticulated gas service within Redland City.
-Nor is there a gas main that runs through the suburb of Birkdale.
-There are however homes within the area that use gas bottles the service hot water systems and cooking appliances.
+There is no domestic reticulated gas service within Redland City and there is no gas main that runs through the suburb of Birkdale.
+There are however, homes within the area that use gas bottles the service hot water systems and cooking appliances.
 Residents are reminded to be diligent with the appropriate storage and maintenance of any gas bottles that they have located on their property.

 Birkdale is connected via landlines to the telecommunications and data networks.
 There is good mobile network coverage in Birkdale with limited to no mobile reception black spots in the area.
 Telstra is the major supplier of telecommunications to the region; other suppliers include Optus and Vodafone.